 We now present an empirical framework that builds on the model of patient information and demand presented Section 3.1, while also seeking to capture other important determinants of demand in the context of GP choice.
-This includes accounting for the presence of consumer inertia in health care (see, e.g. Handel 2013).
+In order to separately identify the role of preferences and information in driving demand, previous literature has leveraged variation in information (Brown 2019; Allende et al. 2019; Brown and Jeon 2022).
+We explicitly incorporate the RD variation in information due to rounded star ratings in the empirical model.
+In addition to allowing for heterogeneous preferences and information, the model accounts for the presence of consumer inertia in health provider choice, which has been shown to be important in a variety of settings (e.g., Raval and Rosenbaum 2018; Shepard 2022).